sam-samarasooriya/sam-samarasooriya/README.md

+Kia Ora 🇳🇿 / Ayubowan 🇱🇰

+# Welcome to My GITHUB!

+## About Me
-- 👋 Hi, I’m @sam-samarasooriya
+👋 Hi there, I’m Sam-Samarasooriya
+Pronouns: He/Him 🤵

-  I’m a Full-Stack Developer with a unique business and technology expertise blend.
+- I’m a Full-Stack Developer with a unique business and technology expertise blend.
   After transitioning from business ownership and retail management, I completed a Level 6 qualification in Full-Stack Software Development and developed hands-on experience in modern web technologies.